Worldwide Capacity Building

 The Council of Europe – through its Cybercrime Programme Office (C-PROC) in Romania – is supporting countries worldwide in the strengthening of their criminal justice capacities to respond to the challenges posed by cybercrime and electronic evidence on the basis of the Budapest Convention on Cybercrime.

-- Octopus Project (2021-2024), aiming to support implementation of the Budapest Convention on Cybercrime and its Protocols;
+- Octopus Project (2021-2024), aiming to support implementation of the Budapest Convention on Cybercrime and its Protocols and related standards;

 - iPROCEEDS-2 (2020-2023), aiming to further strengthen the capacity of authorities in project countries and areas (Albania, Bosnia and Herzegovina, Montenegro, North Macedonia, Serbia, Turkey and Kosovo*) to search, seize and confiscate cybercrime proceeds and prevent money laundering on the Internet and to secure electronic evidence;

-- CyberEast (2019-2022), aiming to support cyber resilience of the Eastern Partnership countries (Armenia, Azerbaijan, Belarus, Georgia, Moldova and Ukraine);
+- CyberEast (2019-2022), aiming to support cyber resilience and criminal justice capacities of the Eastern Partnership countries (Armenia, Azerbaijan, Belarus, Georgia, Moldova and Ukraine) to better address the challenges of cyber threats and improve their overall security;

 *This designation is without prejudice to positions on status, and is in line with UNSC 1244 and the ICJ Opinion on the Kosovo Declaration of Independence.